chhjel/Releases/README.md

 * Does not currently work for remotes using SSH keys with passphrases.

 #### Visual Studio shortcuts
 Do not choose `Use output window` since input is required.
+For faster operations use the quickfix2 command instead of quickfix.
+It invokes git cli directly instead of using lib2git.

 ##### Simple QuickFix
 `quickfix --repo $(SolutionDir) --file $(ItemPath) --line $(CurLine) --column $(CurCol)`